{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Loading vector metadata...

 This is the full strategic case.
 A shorter leadership memo presents the same argument in compressed form.
-This companion is for those who want the deeper articulation β€” the threats elaborated, the architecture explained, the implementation questions addressed.
+This companion is for those who want the deeper articulation β€” the perfect storm elaborated, the architecture explained, the implementation questions addressed.

 Trade associations across every vertical face a converging moment.
 For the Canadian Apparel Federation, four storms are arriving at once.
 Each is serious individually.
 Together, they are existential.